sclorg/s2i-python-container/3.5/README.md

 See also
 --------
-Base Python environment Dockerfile and other sources for building the final image with your Python application are available on https://github.com/sclorg/s2i-python-container.
+Dockerfile and other sources are available on https://github.com/sclorg/s2i-python-container.
 In that repository you also can find another versions of Python environment Dockerfiles.
 Dockerfile for CentOS is called Dockerfile, Dockerfile for RHEL is called Dockerfile.rhel7.